Humanism: Demographics

 Demographic data about humanists is sparse.
-Scholar Yasmin Trejo examined the results of Pew Research Center's 2014 Religious Landscape Study.
+Scholar Yazmín Trejo examined the results of Pew Research Center's 2014 Religious Landscape Study.
 Trejo did not use self-identification to measure humanists but combined the answers of two questions: "Do you believe in God or a universal spirit?" (she chose those who answered 'no') and "when it comes to questions of right or wrong, which of the following do you look to most for guidance?" (picking answers 'scientific information' and 'philosophy and reason').
-According to Trejo, most humanists identify as atheist or agnostic (37% and 18%), 29% as "nothing in particular", while 16% of humanists identify as religious.
+According to Trejo, most humanists in the United States identify as atheist or agnostic (37% and 18%), 29% as "nothing in particular", while 16% of humanists identify as religious.
 She also found most humanists (80%) were raised in a religious background.
 Sixty percent of humanists are married to non-religious spouses, while one quarter are married to a Christian.
 There is a gender divide among humanists: 67 percent are male.
 Trejo says this can be explained by the fact that more males self-identify as atheist, while women have stronger connections to religion because of socialization, community influence, and stereotypes; some women, especially Catholic Latinas, are expected to be religious and many of them abide by their community expectations.
 Other findings note the high level of education of most humanists, indicating a higher socioeconomic status.
-The population of humanists is overwhelming non-Hispanic white; according to Trejo, this is because minority groups are usually very religious.
+The population of humanists in the US is overwhelmingly non-Hispanic white; according to Trejo, this is because minority groups are usually very religious.